Frequently Asked Questions

 Is 4 Paws Animal Rescue Inc. a "No Kill" group?

 Absolutely!
 An animal in our care will never be euthanised unless it is in a great deal of pain, or has an un-treatable disease and we are advised by our vet that this is the only option, or if the animal is a danger to humans.
-No matter how long it takes to find a new home for the animal, it will remain in the care of 4 Paws Animal Rescue Inc. We have a small number of elderly and sick animals that will stay with us as Permanent Resident foster animals so that we can be sure they will receive the very best care.
+No matter how long it takes to find a new home for the animal, it will remain in the care of 4 Paws Animal Rescue Inc. We have a large number of elderly and sick animals that will stay with us as Permanent Residents so that we can be sure they will receive the very best care.

 Where do the 4 Paws Animal Rescue Inc. pets come from?

 4 Paws Animal Rescue Inc. rescues cats and dogs from the Council Pound.
 We also accept calls from the public wanting to surrender unwanted pets.
 Often this is because they are moving house and can not find a pet-friendly rental.
 They may have had a change of lifestyle or job, have children that don't mix well with the pet, or an elderly owner may have had to move into aged care or may have passed away.

 4 Paws Animal Rescue Inc. can also assist in helping to re-home animals by placing them on our website as a Private Adoption.

 This means that we will advertise the pet for adoption and offer advice to the owner about selecting a new family.
 However 4 Paws does not take ownership of the animal and the responsibility for health care, etc. remains with the owner.
 4 Paws Animal Rescue Inc. will not help re-home an animal unless it has been de-sexed.

 Why do I need to be a home owner in order to adopt a pet?

 Being a homeowner is one of our responsible re-homing criteria.

 It is in no way meant as a reflection or judgement on a renter's ability to care for and love a pet.